 Heuchera Midnight Rose

 Leaves that seem dark in the spring but brighten to a creamy and rosy hue in the summer are a sight to behold.
-For front entrance foundation beds and outdoor living areas, they are superb up close.
+Front entrance foundation beds and outdoor living areas are superb up close.
 Excellent for dramatic effects in containers.
 A perennial herbaceous bush.

 Glossy purple leaves with rosy spots adorn this award-winning specimen’s bushy, spherical form.
 Midnight Rose was found at Behnke Nursery in Maryland and is a sport of the Obsidian.
-As the season advances, the pink spotted leaves get larger and brighter until becoming cream in color.
+As the season advances, the pink-spotted leaves get more prominent and brighter until becoming cream in color.
 Bold, dark, and stunning in bright environments

 Northern Exposure Purple Coral Bells